How Montessori Children Learn

 Science, geography, history, art, music and Bible are also integrated into the Primary environment.

-The elementary classroom is also a multi-age setting, with the class consisting of children ages 6 to 9.
+The elementary classroom is also a multi-age setting, with classes consisting of children ages 6 to 9 years, and 9 to 12 years.
 Mixed-age grouping encourages the sense of family and community, while providing mentoring opportunities in which the older students help the younger, thereby reinforcing their own skills.

 Freedom of movement, open work spaces, and uninterrupted blocks of time for individual and group projects all help to support the students to gain control over a growing body, as well as the child’s drive toward autonomy.